NathanCheshire/Cyder/README.md

 - [ ]  make an entire minecraft widget which can launch minecraft via the offical launcher, lunar client, or any other client provided the user can provide a path to the executable
 - [ ]  allow starting executables to be mapped to links within the menu
 - [ ]  convert all non vector based images to SVGs or other vector based data structures
+- [ ]  if the operating system is OSX, swap the location of the menu and window toggle trio and make it resemble the green, yellow, red dots on OSX